 Walking down the street, you’ll inevitably find that at least every one in two people are looking down on their smartphone most likely texting, tweeting, or emailing.
 However, if said smartphone users are roaming the streets of London, there’s a strong chance they’re trying to navigate around the Big Smoke.
 To help Londoners, and even those visiting London temporarily, we look at the best London apps.
-From transport information to food and drink and even dating, here is a list of the best London apps of 2018!
+From transport information to food and drink and even dating, here is a list of the best London apps compiled through 2017, 2018 and 2019!

 The Best London Transport Apps